MARS: Modular Agent with Reflective Search for Automated AI Research: Additional Results

 \subsection{Cost-Performance Trade-off}

-In this section, we analyze the computational cost and pricing of using LLMs in Table~\ref{tab:cost-analysis}. \proposedmethod{} exhibits a distinct resource profile: it achieves the lowest generation volume, with fewer output tokens ($6.0 \times 10^5$) than both baselines and significantly fewer API calls than AIRA-dojo ($594.8$ vs. $867.0$).
-However, its input consumption is substantial ($286.6 \times 10^5$ tokens) -- approximately $2.2\times$ that of AIRA-dojo -- due to the maintenance of a comprehensive memory context containing learned lessons and modular structures.
-Since Gemini-2.5-Pro applies premium pricing for long-context prompts ($>200\text{k}$ tokens), \proposedmethod{} incurs a higher total cost (\$60.5) than AIRA-dojo (\$39.0).
-Crucially, this investment yields substantial returns: the Any Medal Rate increases from $24.4\%$ to $43.1\%$, justifying the expense through superior efficacy.
+In this section, we analyze the computational costs associated with our framework compared to the baselines (Table~\ref{tab:cost-analysis}).
+When operating under the same 24-hour time limit as the baselines, \proposedmethod{} exhibits a distinct resource profile.
+It achieves the lowest generation volume, producing fewer output tokens ($6.0 \times 10^{5}$) than both baselines and making significantly fewer API calls than AIRA-dojo (594.8 vs. 867.0).
+However, its input consumption is substantial ($286.6 \times 10^{5}$ tokens) -- approximately 2.2 times that of AIRA-dojo.
+This increase is largely due to maintaining a comprehensive memory context filled with learned lessons and modular structures.
+Because the Gemini-2.5-Pro model applies premium pricing for long-context prompts (over 200k tokens), the 24-hour version of \proposedmethod{} incurs a higher total cost (\$60.5) than AIRA-dojo (\$39.0).
+Crucially, this investment yields substantial returns: the Any Medal Rate increases from 24.4\% to 43.1\%, justifying the higher expense through superior efficacy.

+To demonstrate that the performance of \proposedmethod{} is driven by architectural efficiency rather than simply a larger financial budget, we also conducted a cost-controlled evaluation.
+As shown in Table~\ref{tab:cost-analysis}, \proposedmethod{} running under a restricted 4-hour time limit achieves a higher Any Medal Rate (28.4\%) while spending less (\$9.6) than both 24-hour baselines (AIDE and AIRA-dojo).
+This Pareto improvement -- achieving better results with a smaller budget -- directly substantiates our claim that the specific architectural choices of \proposedmethod{} are responsible for the performance gains, not merely an increased allocation of resources.